-American High School Diploma and Advanced Placement
+American high school diplomas and Advanced Placement

 The American educational model separates education into elementary, middle, and high school departments.
 However, it is generally much less structured than other programs.
 Students in good standing pass their required exams and receive a diploma.
-They will generally study social studies, math, science, English, and a foreign language.
+They generally study social studies, math, science, English, and a foreign language.

 Some parents prefer American schools because they may offer Advanced Placement courses, which many American universities accept as college credit; as well as SAT prep courses.
 For parents of students intending to study in the US, this smoother transition is very attractive.

 Should you send your child to an international school in Qatar?